kyma-project/control-plane/docs/kyma-environment-broker/03-01-service-description.md

 ## Own cluster plan

-These are the provisioning parameters for the `own_cluster` plan that you can configure:
+These are the provisioning parameters for the `own_cluster` plan that you configure:

 <div tabs name="own_cluster-plan" group="own_cluster-plan">
   <details>